antistatique/docker-php-dev/README.md

                               # time running container)
 LOCK_TIME                     # Lock time on running server and when run tests.
 Use format "2018-12-24 12:24:00"
                               # See https://github.com/wolfcw/libfaketime for more information
-TEST_DISABLE_MODULES          # Modules to disable when running tests, separate by space (default: big_pipe) TEST_USER                     # Set a default user to run tests
+TEST_ENABLE_MODULES           # Modules to enable when running tests, separate by space TEST_DISABLE_MODULES          # Modules to disable when running tests, separate by space (default: big_pipe) TEST_USER                     # Set a default user to run tests
 ```